 #4 Online Investment Accounts

 Not everyone keeps their money in a standard bank account such as the Commonwealth Bank, Westpac, ANZ, or NAB.
 A person in their 30’s who is tech savvy may invest their money in alternative style investment accounts.
-An example of this is through the RAIZ app (formerly ‘Acorns’) which enables “microinvesting”.
-This means that small amounts are frequently deducted from your ordinary bank account and transferred to RAIZ and invested on your behalf to grow a ‘rainy day fund’.
+An example of this may be an ‘online only’ bank that offers high interest or term deposit accounts (e.g. Ubank).
+Often these banks don’t send paper statements and don’t have physical branches.
+Another example of online investment accounts are ‘microinvesting’ platforms such as RAIZ (formerly ‘Acorns’) which currently operate by a mobile app only.
+Microinvesting means that small amounts are frequently deducted from your ordinary bank account and invested on your behalf to grow a ‘rainy day fund’.
 RAIZ, like many other online-only investment accounts, do not issue paper statements.
 So unless you notice regular transfers on a bank statement of the deceased, its possible that thousands of dollars invested online would not get identified and would not get passed along through will or intestacy laws as it ought to be.

 This one is particularly tricky.
 An early investment made in cryptocurrency such as Bitcoin (BTC), Ether (ETH), or Ripple (XRP) could potentially be worth $100,000’s today.
 These funds are most commonly held in one of two ways: